CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 Ans: Between 1951 and 1980, according to the Forest Survey of India, over 26,200 sq. km. of forest area was converted into agricultural land all over India.

 Ans: The Indian Wildlife (Protection) Act was an act that was implemented in 1972, with various provisions for protecting habitats.
-The program was towards protecting the remaining population of certain endangered species by banning hunting, giving legal protection to their habitats, and restricting trade in wildlife.
+The program was to protect the remaining population of certain endangered species by banning hunting, giving legal protection to their habitats, and restricting wildlife trade.

 7. What is JFM?